 Dr. Maria Artunduaga, CEO of Respira Labs

 Maria Artunduaga is the Founder and CEO of Respira Labs, a startup focused on enhancing the quality of life for people with Chronic Obstructive Pulmonary Disease (COPD) through connected health and machine learning.
-She is a Harvard-trained physician-scientist, a former University of Chicago Plastic Surgery trainee, and recently completed two Masters degrees from University of Washington (MPH) and UC Berkeley/UCSF (MTM).
+She is a Harvard-trained physician-scientist, a former University of Chicago Plastic Surgery trainee, and recently completed two master’s degrees from the University of Washington (MPH) and UC Berkeley/UCSF (MTM).

 Tips from Maria Artunduaga

 1. Confront challenges and enjoy your journey.
 “I thrive on challenges,” Maria says.
 “Throughout my life, many people have told me that I couldn’t excel and look where I am now!
 When someone says you can’t — go for it and prove them wrong!”
 Women tend to differ from men in that they are less likely to apply for a job unless they feel they possess 100% of the requirements.
 “Don’t overthink what could go wrong,” Maria says.
 “Just do it, because other people have done it.
 Worst case scenario, things don’t work out, but you’ve learned a lot in the process.
-Also don’t forget to have fun!”
+Also, don’t forget to have fun!”

 2. Pushing yourself out of your comfort zone is an effective way to learn.
 When Maria found that she needed to learn about financial issues, she registered for competitions and partnered with two Haas MBA students who taught her financial projections.
 They ended up in the semifinals of the CISCO Global Problem-Solver Challenge, were invited to the Rice Business Plan Competition, placed in the top 6 teams in the Global Social Venture Competition, and won first prize in the “Hardware for Good” category in Big Ideas at UC Berkeley.
 “Getting judges’ feedback on your technology and business model is a great way to learn,” Maria says.
 “I see criticism as an opportunity to improve.
 Critiques also teach you to develop mental toughness and resilience.”